 Close your eyes and don’t breathe for 10-15 seconds.
 It will help to regain the energy you lost through other moves.
 Hold and release breaths closing your eyes as long as you feel comfortable.

-This particular pose of yoga helps to calm down and lowers the body pressure.
-It also contributes to rejuvenate our body and sorts out breathing problem.
+This particular pose of yoga helps to calm down and lowers body pressure.
+It also contributes to rejuvenating our body and sorts out breathing problems.

 09. Bridge Pose